quasarch/quasarch-documentation/content/en/docs/containers/user-guide/setup.md

 ---
 title: "Set up to use Container Service"
-linkTitle: "Set up to use Container Service"
+linkTitle: "Setup"
 weight: 1
 description: Set up guide to start using the Container Service on Quasarch Cloud.
 ---

-# Sign up for a Quasarch Cloud account
+## Sign up for a Quasarch Cloud account

 If you do not have a Quasarch Cloud account, complete the following steps to create one.